jarronshih/jarronshih.github.io/others/FAQ.md

 ### Q: Tell me about your experience.
 ```
-One of my project works as an sample analysis service.
-We analyzed the Executable file, MS office file, and url with behavior report.
-My part is on a web service.
-Serve async task.
-Role based permission and QoS.
-We handle the traffic at 10k/hr in avg.
+One of my project works as an malware analysis service.
+Customers submit the Executable file, MS office file, or url and we generate the summary with behavior report.
+My part of work is focused on web service.
+We handle the traffic at 10k samples/hr in avg.
+The server do the authentication and authorization with QoS control.
+Then it dispatches async tasks and collects the report.

 The other early project is about disk encryption.
 We support root volume encryption and also file a patient.
 ```